aws-samples/cilium-service-mesh-on-eks/README.md

 ![](images/hubble.png)

+> [!NOTE]
+> You may need to refresh the web page if the Hubble user interface does not show up after a few seconds.

 ### Step 8 - Add a product on the web page

 Access the application URL again and add a product.
 Any id and name is fine.
 One you add the product, Refresh the page couple of times and you will notice that the vendors list sometimes shows `ABC.com` only and some other times both `ABC.com` and `XYZ.com`.
 But why ?